elliswmartin/autocropLfA/README.md

     * If you would like to resize images, respond "y" to the prompt.
     * If you do not wish to resize or QC will be performed asychronously, respond "n" to the prompt.

-(optional) To resize images after the autocrop script has been exited, run the resize script.
+To resize images after the autocrop script has been exited, run the resize script.

         $ sh path/to/autocrop/folder/resize.sh